This is the third post in a 3-part series on green cleaning

 5. Method products, which were the brainchild of childhood friends Adam Lowry and Eric Ryan, were acquired in 2012 by Ecover.
 In 2001, one year after Method was founded, and with newly re-designed packaging, the company’s “brainparents,” Adam and Ryan convinced Target stores to test its products in 90 stores.
 Nowadays, it can boast the most prominently featured eco-friendly cleaning products in Target stores in the US, and has launched in Australia, France, and Japan.

 6. One of the newest brands on this list, The Honest Company was co-founded in 2011 by American actress Jessica Alba, Brian Lee, Sea Kane, Christopher Gavigan, and Maria Ivette.
-The company is well-known for its baby products, but also offers a line of non-toxic household cleaners.
+The company is well-known for its baby products, but also offers a line of beauty products and another line of non-toxic household cleaners.
 Although the company was embroiled in some controversy over some of its products that were found to contain toxic chemicals (which the company claims was unintentional), it has since sought to rectify the situation and regain consumers’ confidence by removing the chemicals.
 The Honest Company offers a cost-saving subscription service with home delivery in the United States.

 7. Mrs. Meyer’s Clean Day Household Cleaners were inspired by Mrs. Thelma A. Meyer, an Iowa homemaker and mother of nine, who got to work developing non-toxic products after one of her daughters remarked on the stinky chemicals leaching from the cleaning products in a supermarket aisle.
 Plant-based ingredients, essential oils, and garden-fresh scents without the harmful chemicals are the hallmarks of Mrs. Meyer’s products, and they are known for being powerful cleaners.